2026-03-23

 I built 0xkaz.com almost entirely from my phone.
 My machine runs at home in KL.
 I was in a café in KL, or traveling in Baguio or Abu Dhabi — opening Telegram, typing what I wanted, and watching the site change.

-The mechanism is Claude Code's Telegram channel plugin.
-You run Claude Code on a machine at home, install the plugin, point it at your repo, and from that point your Telegram chat becomes a terminal.
-Claude can read files, edit code, run shell commands, and deploy — all triggered by a message.
-Location stops mattering.
+The tool is Claude Code's Telegram channel plugin.
+You run Claude Code on a machine at home, install the plugin, and point it at your repo.
+After that, your Telegram chat works like a terminal.
+Claude can read files, edit code, run shell commands, and deploy — all from a message.
+Location no longer matters.

 How the loop actually works

-The setup is straightforward.
-Install the plugin, configure your bot token, and set TELEGRAM_STATE_DIR in .claude/settings.json to a directory inside the repo rather than ~/.claude/.
-That one setting matters: it keeps the bot state version-controlled alongside the project instead of floating loose in your home directory.
+Setup is simple.
+Install the plugin, set your bot token, and set TELEGRAM_STATE_DIR in .claude/settings.json to a folder inside the repo instead of ~/.claude/.
+That one setting matters: it keeps the bot state in version control with the project, not loose in your home directory.

 {